mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "So that's how it happened?"

-"I did what I had to"
+"I did what I had to."

 My nather and I sat in the darkness and the deafening snow, leaning against a Ziyu that stood watch above the reconstruction of the Great Pavilion of Ulukoma.
-This was the place where she said she found me, unconscious, smoke covering my face.
+This was the place where she last saw Kipnu; where a woman named Fanla had kept her alive.

 "And mom?"